Muizz-CS/CDV01_Career_Goals_Reflection_ABDKIE25146_pto2503-a_AbdulMuizzKiewitz/README.md

 1. **Skills Analysis**:

     - Current skills that I've obtained:

         ~ Basic HTML5 and CSS
         ~ Customer service
         ~ Customer support
         ~ Sales
         ~ Telephone etiquette

-    - Skills that need to be improved and gained
+    - Skills that need to be improved and gained:

         ~ CSS needs to be improved
         ~ JavaScript needs to be learned
         ~ Business models and structures need to be learned